jage6277/Portfolio/README.md

 - **Propagation of Voltage in a Neuron:**
   This project involves Fourier Series and has both theoretical and computational components.
 - **Discrete Structures:**
   In this section you will find a few code samples from my discrete structures class.
-Note that I am planning to add more to this section soon.
  - **Drug Discovery Research Poster:**
   In this section you will find the poster a team and I presented at The Univervisty of Colorado Boulder's 2019 CURE Symposium.
 My team and I tested a potential cancer treatment, gathered and analyzed data, and presented our findings at a poster session.